WavyWalk/front-model/README.md

 # What's it
 Adds a model layer to your Typescript based front-end apps (best works with SPA's), providing:
+* Works both in browser and node, can be used for ssr centric apps.
 * Eases out communicating with your API backends
 * Eases building complex SPAs, adding the missing model layer to your frontend
 * De/serializing JSON to/from your models, mapping values to defined modelData.
 Serializes to multipart encoded form if needed.